PSHE

 PHSE IMPLEMENTATION

-All year groups work on the same topic at the same time.
-This ensures that the weekly assembly is relevant to all year groups and that the themes within each topic are part of every day teaching.
+Learning in PSHE is divided into six topics .
+Each topic is taught at the same time across Key Stage 1 and Key Stage 2.
+This strands within each topic form part of every day teaching.
 However, lessons and learning within each topic is differentiated across the school and the topics taught are relevant to the age and maturity of the children.

 Our termly topics are as follows: